 A Premiere Run is a first-time run through a game live on stream, while discussing it with viewers.
 The thing that makes a Premiere Run unique is that it’s the only thing I do that’s actually a review, using my own rating system.
 Any given significant positive thing is given a plus (to Story or Gameplay), and any significant negative thing is given a negative.
 The final score is balanced out between them.
-Usually Premiere Runs are for new, or relatively new, games but by technical definition can also be extended to any game that I haven’t played or reviewed.
+A Premiere Run is distinct from a Classic Run by virtue of being a game I haven’t played before, thus being a blind playthrough.

 Both are funded via bits and donations on stream.
 In earlier times there were incentives done during runs to help fund them and keep the show going, but now days this is all done in advance.
 The amount any given Run costs varies, most dominantly affected by how long any given Run will be, but also changed by relative popularity, effort and prep-work, et cetera.
 I am always taking suggestions for both, but I always try to look into a work to determine if I think it’s good Premiere Run or Lorerun material before accepting a suggestion.

 Classic Runs are, functionally, the same as Premiere Runs.
 I play through a game, rating and reviewing it by giving out plusses and minuses, and discussing the game with viewers.
-The difference is the Classic Runs are designed to be done for older games; NES, SNES, and the like.
-It’s something I’ve wanted to do for a long time, and thanks to viewer support have finally been able to start, which is awesome.
+The difference is a Classic Run is a game I have played before, unlike Premiere Runs.

-Every other Thursday evenings me, Gwydo, Third, and occasionally others get together to play board games and stream the experience.
+Every other Thursday evenings we get together to play tabletop and stream the experience.
 It’s not a big event and doesn’t get a lot of viewers, but it’s intended to be a more casual and friendly atmosphere.
-Plus we love board games, so that’s good.
+Plus we love board games and pen & paper, so that’s good.